open-telemetry/opamp-spec/specification.md

 #### ServerToAgent.flags

-Bit flags as defined by Flags bit masks.
+Bit flags as defined by ServerToAgentFlags bit masks.

 `Report*` flags can be used by the Server if the Agent did not include the particular portion of the data in the last AgentToServer message (which is an allowed